-Our responsibility is to express an opinion on this financial statement based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States of America.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express opinions on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statement.
-The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the financial statement, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Program's preparation and fair presentation of the financial statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Program's internal control.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the Program's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Program's internal control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statement.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.